vovkos/protolesshooks/README.rst

 SEH x64 Note
 ~~~~~~~~~~~~

-On Windows x64 thunks properly dispatch exceptions to lower SEH handlers, without losing the hook after the first exception.
-This is important, because multiple exceptions can occur without unwinding (if one of the SEH filters returns ``EXCEPTION_CONTINUE_EXECUTION``), for example:
+On Windows x64, thunks properly dispatch exceptions to lower SEH handlers without losing the hook after the first exception.
+This is important because multiple exceptions can occur without unwinding (if one of the SEH filters returns ``EXCEPTION_CONTINUE_EXECUTION``), for example:

 .. code-block:: cpp